JasonChatzitheodorou/JasonChatzitheodorou.github.io/_pages/about.md

 ## Awards

-1. Miller Fellowship
-By Columbia for the 2023 Fall Semester
+1. Miller Fellowship: By Columbia for the 2023 Fall Semester
-1. The Great Moment for Education
-By Eurobank for the highest grade in the nationwide "Panhellenic" exams among each high school in Greece
+1. The Great Moment for Education: By Eurobank for the highest grade in the nationwide "Panhellenic" exams among each high school in Greece